Using SoundAnalysis With a Saved Audio File

 let results = classificationResult.classifications

-Each result (in results
+Each result (in results) has a confidence and

-an identifier
+an identifier.

 Real-Time Analysis